Customs Union

 • Both have a common external policy towards all non-member countries

 • Member countries of a common market have no restrictions on the movement of any factors of production (human capital, physical capital, etc.).
 Therefore, workers can move freely across borders.
-The same does not hold for a CU.
+The same does not hold for a customs union

-• A common market requires greater policy coordination.
-Policies on unemployment, for example, can impact other member countries.
+• A common market typically involves greater policy coordination, and policies on issues like unemployment can potentially affect other member countries

 Researched and Authored by Kiara